When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Can Cats Eat Powdered Donuts?

 Powdered is another variety that should not be fed to felines.
 They may be a choking hazard.
 Felines will not appreciate the sweet flavor, and there is no reason they should be fed powdered sugar-covered dough.
-A bite or two will not be a problem, but owners should not get in the habit of sharing sweet foods with their felines.
+A bite or two will not be a problem, but owners should avoid sharing sweet foods with their felines.

 Can Cats Eat Plain Donuts?